Current Region:

 1st October 2024

-Maryland Kids Code: requires social media platforms to set default high privacy settings for users under 16, ban the collection of children’s data for personalised content and ensure age-appropriate design.
+Maryland Kids Code: requires social media platforms requires covered online products/services reasonably likely to be accessed by children to set default high privacy settings for users under 16, ban the collection of children’s data for personalised content and ensure age-appropriate design.
+(In effect; NetChoice litigation is ongoing and a motion-to-dismiss was denied, but no court order enjoining the Act was identified in current checks.)

 17th April 2025